NMoroney/ham_cam_code/hcc_02_ave_rgb/readme.md

 <img src="xy_rgb.png" width=500px>

-The above plot shows the daily video as an XY scatter plot where the Y-axis is time or frame number and the Y-axis is the average frame RGB.
+The above plot shows the daily video as an XY scatter plot.

+The X-axis of this plot is time or frame number and the Y-axis is ```(R+G+B)/3``` for the frame average RGB.